Unity-Technologies/Graphics/com.unity.testing.graphics-performance/Documentation~/com.unity.testing.graphics-performance.md

 And for Editor, all above plus
 - Unity.GraphicTests.Performance.Editor

+Note that Core Runtime library is not required here, We added it for convenience and also because the example below wouldn't compile without it.

 ### Setting up the Test Assets

 Nothing complicated here, start by creating both the **Performance Test Description** and **Static Analysis Tests** assets which are in the **Assets > Create > Testing** menu.
 Note that they need to be created inside a Resources folder so they can be loaded at runtime (thus the Resources folder in the hierarchy above).